timdoherty/front-end-test-driven-development-v2/README.md

 - Reinforcement of verifying data agnostic of presentational concerns

 ### Objective
-Let's continue building out our now playing components.
-We still need to be able to show comments and related videos.
+We now have a video player that shows our selected video, but we still need to be able to show comments and related videos.
 Next, let's build a component to display a single comment.

 ### TODO:
 - High level test cases written in plain english (BDD-style)